 However, Article 25 of the India-US DTAA also provides that if a US company owns at least 10% of the voting stock of its subsidiary in India, the US would grant underlying tax credit for tax paid in India for distributions made by the Indian company in the form of dividends.
 Thus, tax credit would be available in the US in cases where the shareholder is a US company and the holding in the Indian company is at least 10%.
-Nonetheless, the specific inclusion of underlying credit only for US company shareholders of Indian companies, owning at least 10% of the Indian company's shares might suggest that tax credit may not be available to any US shareholder which is not a company.
+Nonetheless, the specific inclusion of underlying credit only for US company shareholders of Indian company's shares might suggest that tax credit may not be available to any US shareholder which is not a company.